lfuelling/greenfoot-maven-demo/DEVELOPMENT.md

 ```

 This will start the Greenfoot launcher which in turn loads your game.
 If you need to do any initialization, do it before the `GreenfootScenarioMain.main(args);` call.

+##### Adding and using sound files

+I must confess, I didn't read the Greenfoot docs too well.
+Therefore I don't know, which audio files are supported, but I guess it just supports everything that Java does.
+I'm using `.wav` files in this example.

+First you'll need a soundfile.
+Download one, record it, I don't really care.
+I suggest that you follow the same naming principles as with the images (no spaces in file name).

+Put the file in `src/main/resources/sounds` and also create a new text file: `src/main/resources/soundindex.list`.
+Just put in the filename of your sounds, each in it's own line.
+No paths or anything, just the filename.

+After that, you can play your sound by using: `Greenfoot.playSound("mysound.wav")`.

 ##### Adding the actor into the world